jfangrad/react-dropdown-aria/README.md

 ```
 arrow, dropdownButton, displayedValue, dropdownWrapper, groupContainer, groupHeading, optionContainer, optionItem
 ```
-The style prop should be passed and object containing one or more of the above properties.
+The style prop should be passed an object containing one or more of the above properties.
 Each of those properties should be a function that returns an object.
-An example object is shown below:
+An example is shown below:
 ```js
 const style = {
   optionItem: (base, state, selected) => ({